mikkelme/Simula_SummerProject/README.md

 \sqrt{\int_{\Gamma} \Big((u_S(x)) \cdot \hat{n}\_S(x)\Big)^2 dx} \ / \ \int\_{\Gamma} 1 \ dx.
 $$

 Finally we create two center lines, one for each domain, which we use as an integration path for comparing the quality of the solutions (see figure $(3)$ ).
-This further explained in the section [Choosing the resolution](#Choosing-the-resolution)
+This is further explained in the section [Choosing the resolution](#Choosing-the-resolution)

 <p align="center">
     <img src="figures/evaluation_lines_default.png"
          alt=""
          style="width:80%">
     <h5 align="left">
-    Fig.3 - Showcase of the radial lines and center lines used for result evaluations.
+    Fig.3 - Showcasing of the radial lines and center lines used for result evaluations.
 Here we used 100 radial lines as an example.
-The model is build by the default geometry and solved to show the magnitude of velocity field (us Magnitude) in the Stokes domain and the pressure in the Darcy domain (pdh).
+The model is build by the default geometry and solved to show the magnitude of the velocity field (us Magnitude) in the Stokes domain and the pressure in the Darcy domain (pdh).
     </h5>
 </p>